moppedijk/jsd_03_components/README.md

 ### Fabricator

 I really like this tool because it has everything you need to build a component library.
 It's also possible to test the components whitin pages and deploy a package for further use.

+### Sourcejs

+This tool is really good developed and works great.
+On the other hand it does not really my project.
+Sourcejs gives me the feeling that it's developed to use when working with big team en good documentation is realy needed.
+Sourcejs has the focus on writing documentation for front-end componenents.
+It's to complex for this project to only use to create components for a small web-application.
+Fabricator for example has more focus on just components, and Sourcejs is just more comprehensive.

+### Pattern Lab

+---

+I am searching for an easy tool for generating and viewing componenents.
+Write components files like HTML, CSS, and JS, view them, combine them, and deployment them.

 ## Installation